How Workers' Comp Insurance Quotes Work

 Insurers evaluate these factors to create your quote:

-• State location: Workers' comp laws, medical costs and benefit requirements vary by state
+• State location: Workers' comp laws, medical costs and benefit requirements vary by state.

 Your quote reflects:

-• Coverage limits: Employee benefits (unlimited medical and wage replacement) and employer liability limits (typically $100,000/$500,000/$100,000)
+• Coverage limits: Employee benefits (unlimited medical and wage replacement) and employer liability limits (standard is $100,000/$500,000/$100,000)

 Two businesses can receive different quotes for the same coverage because a construction company with $500,000 in payroll faces higher injury risk and pays more per $100 than an accounting firm with the same payroll.